 At Strong Start Early Care & Education, our toddler classrooms use a project-based approach inspired by the Reggio Emilia philosophy, where educators observe children’s interests and build learning experiences around them.
 Learn more about how daycare supports different developmental stages.

-Low Teacher-to-Child Ratios
+Why Low Teacher-to-Child Ratios Matter

 Toddlers need attentive supervision and frequent one-on-one interactions.
 In Connecticut, the required ratio for toddlers is 1:4 (one teacher for every four toddlers).
 To understand what these numbers mean and how they affect your child, read our complete guide to daycare teacher to child ratios.
 Quality programs often exceed this requirement by staffing at even lower ratios, especially during transitions and outdoor time.